Radcliffe Chambers is a new commercial chancery set,

 other parts of England and Wales.
 They cover a wide range of work, including contract and commercial,

 crime, family, employment, personal injury, clinical negligence, professional negligence, property and land.

-Warwick House Chambers is a modern set of barristers’
+Warwick House Chambers is an established set of barristers’

 Westgate Chambers was established in 1987 and now

 consists of more than 40 barristers based in two 17th Century listed buildings in the High Street of

 Their principal areas of practice are crime, family and civil (including immigration).

 This includes, but is not limited to, Fraud cases, Employment Law, Serious Crime, Family Law,

 Housing Law, Landlord & Tenant and Mediation of Parties.
 They are involved in publicly funded and